argonne-lcf/ai-science-training-series/00_introToAlcf/03_jobQueuesSubmission.md

 python -c 'print(1 + 1)'
 ```

-Save this into a file called `hello.sh` then run:
+Save this script into a file called `hello.sh` then run:

 ```shell
 # Make the hello.sh script executable: